Royals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have gone 1-9 in games they were listed as the moneyline favorite (winning 10% of those games).
+- The Royals have won one of the 10 games they were listed as the moneyline favorite this season (10%).

-- Kansas City has gone 1-5 (winning only 16.7% of its games) when playing as moneyline favorites of -120 or shorter.
+- In games it has played as moneyline favorites with odds of -115 or shorter, Kansas City has a record of 1-9 (10%).

-- Based on this matchup's moneyline, the Royals have an implied win probability of 54.5%.
+- Based on this game's moneyline, the Royals have an implied win probability of 53.5%.

-- Kansas City has played in 65 games with set over/under, and have combined with opponents to go over the total 27 times (27-36-2).
+- Kansas City has combined with opponents to go over the total 28 times this season for a 28-36-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!